maria-grozova/queuevue/README.md

 ## UX and Design
 ### Site goals
-Our web app will let users explore data analysis based on the wait times data for theme parks which will affect theme park and data enthusiasts by being able to learn some interesting trends, facts and enjoy a visual representation of this data.
+Our web app will let users explore data analysis based on the wait times data for global theme parks which will affect theme park and data enthusiasts by being able to learn some interesting trends, facts and enjoy a visual representation of this data.

 ### Direction
 The principles and needs that were considered.